Align Income Share FundingClaimed

-Align is a new type of lender that provides fast loans with flexible payment schedules to people with poor credit.
-Instead of charging borrowers interest in the traditional sense, Align requires them to pay a percentage of their income for a set period.
-This is called an Income Share Agreement.
+Align is a new type of lender that provides fast loans with flexible payment schedules to people with near prime credit.
+Instead of charging borrowers interest in the traditional sense, Align requires them to pay a percentage of their income for a set period of time.
+This is called an Income Share Agreement (ISA).
 If their income drops or they lose their job, the loan payments drop accordingly.
 The company was launched in 2011 by Nathan Popkins.
-It has already issued over $4 million to more than 800 borrowers, and its growth is accelerating.
+It has already issued millions of dollars in ISAs to thousands of customers, and its growth is accelerating.
 Align is based in Chicago, IL, and has an A+ rating with the BBB.

 Align provides cash in exchange for a small percentage (10% or less) of a borrower's income.
-Align doesn't require any collateral so borrowers can use the money for whatever they want.
-While detractors describe this relationship as a form indentured servitude, Align prefers to describe it as an investment in borrowers that struggle to find credit elsewhere.
-If the borrower is broke or has a low income, his payments will be low.
-However, when borrowers do well and their income increases, so do the payments.
+Align doesn't require any collateral so borrowers can use the money for whatever they want, from debt consolidation to home repairs or medical bills.

 Because of the way Income Share Agreements work it’s impossible to say exactly how much interest a borrower will pay on a loan.
-It all depends on how much money the borrower makes during the period the Income Share Agreement is in place.
-However, Align provides a series of scenarios that specify the equivalent interest rate that will be paid in each scenario.
-According to Align, the average equivalent rate on loans has been in the mid-double-digits.
+It all depends on how much the borrower’s wages fluctuate during the period the Income Share Agreement is in place.
+However, Align provides a series of scenarios that specify the equivalent rate that will be paid in each scenario.
+According to Align, the average equivalent rate on loans has been in the mid-double-digit APRs.

 Align provides loans ranging from $1,500 to $12,500.